Sneftel/gull/readme.md

 ### PCBs

 The fingerboards and centerboard may be panelized or printed as-is.
+To build Gerber files which should be acceptable at most fabs (I use Elecrow), run makeall.bat or "make" in the board directory.

 The thumbboard has delicately narrow areas and should be carefully panelized for fabrication.
 I use KiKit for this, with "panelize.json" containing the necessary presets.
-(I'll add the pre-panelized version in a couple of days.)
+The auto-built Gerbers are panelized in this way.
 Make sure to mention the need for V-cuts to the PCB fabricator.
 Mousebites would also work.

 ### Laser-cut shapes